-India is one of the few countries that has incorporated the IBA Guidelines on Conflicts of Interest in International Arbitration.
-2014 into its arbitration law.
-This is done by way of the Fifth and Seventh Schedules to the Act, which consist of items drawn from the Orange and Red Lists of the IBA Guidelines, and which are to 'quide' in determining whether circumstances exist which would give rise to such justifiable doubts as to the independence or impartiality of an arbitrator Circumstances covered in the Seventh Schedule render a person ineligible for appointment, although parties may, subsequent to disputes having arisen between them, waive the ineligibility by an express agreement in writina.
+India is one of the few countries that has incorporated the IBA Guidelines on Conflicts of Interest in International Arbitration, 2014 (IBA Guidelines), into its arbitration law.
+This is done by way of the Fifth and Seventh Schedules to the Act, which consist of items drawn from the Orange and Red Lists of the IBA Guidelines, and which are to 'guide' in determining whether circumstances exist which would give rise to such justifiable doubts as to the independence or impartiality of an arbitrator.
+Circumstances covered in the Seventh Schedule render a person ineligible for appointment, although parties may, subsequent to disputes having arisen between them, waive the ineligibility by an express agreement in writing.

-12 Challenge to arbitrators
+12. Challenge to Arbitrators

-An arbitrator can be challenged on two grounds: (i) the existence of circumstances that give rise to justifiable doubts as to the arbitrator's independence or impartiality; or (ii) that the arbitrator did not possess qualifications agreed by the parties.
+An arbitrator can be challenged on two grounds: (i) the existence of circumstances that give rise to justifiable doubts as to the arbitrator's independence or impartiality; or (ii) that the arbitrator did not possess qualifications agreed to by the parties.

-13 Procedure for Challenge
+13. Procedure for Challenge

-A party may challenge the appointment of an arbitrator by a written challenge to the tribunal (unless some other procedure is agreed), within 15 days of the following: (i) the party becoming aware of the constitution of the arbitral tribunal, or (ii) the party becoming aware of any circumstances that give rise to justifiable doubts as to his independence or impartiality, or that he does not possess the qualifications required.
+A party may challenge the appointment of an arbitrator by a written challenge to the tribunal (unless some other procedure is agreed), within 15 (fifteen) days of the following: (i) the party becoming aware of the constitution of the arbitral tribunal, or (ii) the party becoming aware of any circumstances that give rise to justifiable doubts as to his independence or impartiality, or that he does not possess the qualifications agreed to by the parties.

-The arbitral tribunal is competent to rule on such challenge, unless the concerned arbitrator withdraws from office or the other party agrees to such challenge.
-If the challenge is successful, then the mandate of the arbitrator terminates and the parties may appoint a new substitute arbitrator.
-If, however the challenge is unsuccessful, the arbitral tribunal shall proceed with the arbitration and pass an award, which award may be challenged before the court.
+The arbitral tribunal is competent to rule on such challenge, unless the concerned arbitrator withdraws from office, or the other party agrees to such challenge.
+If the challenge is successful, then the mandate of the arbitrator terminates, and the parties may appoint a new substitute arbitrator.
+If, however, the challenge is unsuccessful, the arbitral tribunal shall proceed with the arbitration and pass an award, which award may be challenged before the court.

 In Ellora Paper Mills v.
-State of M.P.19 the Supreme Court consolidated the law governing an arbitrator's challenge, ruling that if an arbitrator is automatically ineligible under the Seventh Schedule they need not be formally challenged, as their mandate automatically terminates because of their ineligibility.
+State of M.P.18 the Supreme Court consolidated the law governing an arbitrator's challenge, ruling that if an arbitrator is automatically ineligible under the Seventh Schedule, their mandate need not be formally challenged, as it automatically terminates because of their ineligibility.